John Chamber (academic): Works

 Chamber's Barlaam monachi logistice (1600), dedicated to Queen Elizabeth, was a critical translation from the Greek of Barlaam of Calabria's Logistica, dealing with the arithmetic of astronomy, which had been sent to him about 1582 by Henry Savile.
 This was followed by Chamber's Treatise Against Judiciall Astrologie (1601), an anti-astrological work with which was bound his Astronomiae encomium, an Oxford oration on the Almagest delivered in 1574.

-His Treatise Against Judiciall Astrologie was an attack on the judicial form of astrology on several fronts, while he said nothing about natural astrology.
-He claimed that the astrologers of his day now confined themselves to producing almanacs, because they were embarrassed by the science of their subject, which had many technical faults.
+His Treatise Against Judiciall Astrologie attacked the judicial form of astrology on several fronts, while saying nothing about natural astrology.
+He claimed that the astrologers of his day confined themselves to producing almanacs, because they were embarrassed by the many technical faults of the science of their subject.
 Astrology was less reliable than other kinds of divination, and only stupid people would rely on it.
 He asked whether an astrologer could draw up a horoscope for the eggs in a bird's nest?
-This attack led to Christopher Heydon's A Defence of Judicial Astrology (1603), a ponderous work which claimed that Chamber had misunderstood those he relied on, while plagiarizing from them.
+Christopher Heydon responded with A Defence of Judicial Astrology (1603), a ponderous work which claimed that Chamber had misunderstood those he relied on, while plagiarizing from them.
 Chamber responded with A confutation of astrological demonology, or, The divell's schole (1604), which exists only in a manuscript now at the Bodleian Library and may never have been published.
 George Carleton also responded to Heydon, with Astrologomania: The Madnesse of Astrologers, which was eventually published in 1624.